All the world's a stage...and I've forgotten my lines.

 Murder by Election - I play Newt Trawl.
 The sript only gets done around election time.
 It's a fun role with some great chances to overact.

-Murder by Bingo - Good script, but not my favorite role.
-He's just a whiny bellboy.
+Murder by Bingo - Great script and now my favorite role.
+It's Stuart, the whiny bellboy.

 Murder on the High Seas - I portray the nervous Frenchman, John Disse.
 It's a decent part and easy to do.